omnilaboratory/OmniBOLT-spec/OmniBOLT-05-Atomic-Swap-among-Channels.md

 ```

-Apparently it is not necessary that Alice and Bob have direct channels between them:
+Apparently it is not necessary that Alice and Bob have a direct channel between them:

 ```